February 15, 2021 5 min read

 The legal status of hemp and cannabis products vary greatly by state, which can make it difficult to find reliable information regarding the legal status of Delta-8.
 If you’re looking to experience the mildly psychoactive cannabinoid for yourself, you may be wondering “Is Delta-8-THC legal in Arkansas?”

-That means that Delta-8 may not be legal and accessible in Arkansas, but a look at the official Arkansas Delta-8 laws can help you better understand the state's hemp climate.
+Let's take a look at the official Arkansas Delta-8 laws to help you better understand the state's hemp climate:

 Disclaimer: We’re always working to stay informed on the latest Delta-8 laws and research.
 However, state laws are subject to change and we advise that you do your own research to verify the information you find in this article.
 This is not intended as legal advice.